DankyDark/asterisks-begone/README.md

   - Detects mixed formatting (regular text with action descriptions)
   - Cleans up when most paragraphs are wrapped in asterisks
   - Disable to remove all asterisks regardless of content
+- **Clean description field:** Cleans unwanted asterisks from the description field of the character card as well

 ## Why Remove Asterisks?